pouryare/ecoli-classifier/README.md

 2. Enter a DNA sequence in the input field provided.
 3. Click the "Predict" button to view the classification result.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---

 This project demonstrates the application of machine learning in creating an E. coli DNA sequence classification tool with a web application interface and Docker compatibility.
 It serves as an excellent example of an end-to-end data science project with practical applications in bioinformatics and molecular biology.

-For any issues or suggestions, please open an issue on the [GitHub repository](https://github.com/pouryare/ecoli-dna-classification).
+For any issues or suggestions, please open an issue on the [GitHub repository](https://github.com/pouryare/ecoli-classifier).